 AMP, short for Accelerated Mobile Pages, is a project by Google with the aim to speed up the web experience for mobile users.
-In this article we’re going to explore how this works and whether you should be using AMP or not.

 AMP stands for Accelerated Mobile Page.
 It’s an open-source initiative and format by Google with the aim to speed up the web experience for mobile users.
 AMP pages are essentially stripped down versions of pages which are optimized to load fast on mobile devices.

 AMP helps you serve fast loading pages to your visitors through optimized code, caching and Google’s Content Delivery Network (CDN).
 Fast loading pages will likely increase your conversion rate and give your rankings a small boost.

 Google’s announced to switch to a mobile-first index.
 This is likely to happen somewhere in 2018.
 This means that your desktop website will not be leading anymore in determining your rankings.
 Instead, your mobile website will take over this role.
 Adopting AMP can help you prepare for this.

 Furthermore, Google promotes AMP websites in its search engine result pages.
 For news websites that employ AMP Google may show a news carousel.
 For regular pages Google may show the AMP lightning bolt under the result.
 So besides a good mobile experience, AMP also offers extra attention in Google’s SERP.

 Implementing AMP requires you to make your pages available in an alternative format according to the specifications of the AMP standard.
 This means that the AMP version of your pages will exist alongside your regular pages.